elman23/elman23.github.io/UnderTheWire/trebek.md

 ### Task

-The password for trebek2 is the name of the script referenced in a deleted task as depicted in the event logs on the desktop.
+The password for `trebek2` is the name of the script referenced in a deleted task as depicted in the event logs on the desktop.

 NOTE:
-– Don’t include the file extension (i.e.- .vbs)
+– Don’t include the file extension (i.e. - `.vbs`)
 – The password will be lowercase no matter how it appears on the screen.

 IMPORTANT:
-Once you feel you have completed the Trebek1 challenge, start a new connection to the server, and log in with the username of Trebek2 and this password will be the answer from Trebek1.
-If successful, close out the Trebek1 connection and begin to solve the Trebek2 challenge.
+Once you feel you have completed the `Trebek1` challenge, start a new connection to the server, and log in with the username of `Trebek2` and this password will be the answer from `Trebek1`.
+If successful, close out the `Trebek1` connection and begin to solve the `Trebek2` challenge.
 This concept is repeated over and over until you reach the end of the game.

 ▼ HINT:
 https://msdn.microsoft.com/en-us/powershell/reference/5.1/microsoft.powershell.diagnostics/get-winevent